 One German organization in particular takes credit for making Halloween a popular celebration in Germany.
 The Special Carnival Group (Fachgruppe Karneval) of the German Association for the Toy Industry (Deutscher Verband der Spielwarenindustrie, DVSI) claims the German amusement and toy industry was badly hurt in 1991 after Karneval was cancelled because of the First Gulf War.
 The DVSI began looking for alternatives.
 In 1994 they began a campaign to promote Halloween to Germans.
-By 2009 Germans were spending 30 million euros on Halloween.
+By 2009 Germans were spending 30 million euros annually on Halloween.
 For Germany’s candy industry, the holiday has become the third largest after Christmas and Easter.
 Whether or not the DVSI should get the credit, Halloween is now a major factor in German popular culture and the German economy.

 Only in certain regions or neighborhoods do German youngsters actually go trick-or-treating (“Süßes oder Saures!”).
 But while trick-or-treating may be rare, Halloween has become a very “cool” party theme for young and old.
 A web search in German turns up many German-language Halloween sites – many of them for party outfitters.
 More and more German department stores carry Halloween-related items in October.
 Hamburg’s House of Horror specialty store, which opened for business in 1996, does a brisk business around Halloween.